Comparing 1-800-FLOWERS.COM (FLWS) & Its Peers

-1-800-FLOWERS.COM (NASDAQ: FLWS) is one of 25 public companies in the “Retail stores, not elsewhere classified” industry, but how does it weigh in compared to its peers?
-We will compare 1-800-FLOWERS.COM to similar companies based on the strength of its analyst recommendations, dividends, institutional ownership, profitability, valuation, risk and earnings.
+1-800-FLOWERS.COM (NASDAQ: FLWS) is one of 25 publicly-traded companies in the “Retail stores, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare 1-800-FLOWERS.COM to similar businesses based on the strength of its valuation, profitability, earnings, dividends, risk, analyst recommendations and institutional ownership.

-This is a summary of current ratings for 1-800-FLOWERS.COM and its peers, as provided by MarketBeat.com.
+This is a summary of current ratings for 1-800-FLOWERS.COM and its rivals, as provided by MarketBeat.

 |Sell Ratings